nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a job listing: `edit`

-Edits the details of a job listing.
+You can edit the details of a job listing.

 ✏️ **Format:** `edit INDEX [t/TITLE] [d/DESCRIPTION] [a/APPLICANT]... [p/PLATFORM]...`